one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 covers distributed ledgers technologies (e.g., cryptocurrencies and blockchain technologies).
 Learning Outcomes: A student completing the Security-Blockchain stream will be able to:

-Develop robust and secure code.Reverse engineer software into formats that can be deciphered and analyzed.Explore cyber security and information assurance concepts for secrecy, integrity, and
+* Develop robust and secure code.
+* Reverse engineer software into formats that can be deciphered and analyzed.
+* Explore cyber security and information assurance concepts for secrecy, integrity, and

 availability of information.

-Develop a deeper understanding of blockchain technology and its long-term implications for business, coupled with knowledge of its relationship to other emerging
+* Develop a deeper understanding of blockchain technology and its long-term implications for business, coupled with knowledge of its relationship to other emerging

 technologies such as AI.

-Make better strategic business decisions by drawing on their knowledge of blockchain
+* Make better strategic business decisions by drawing on their knowledge of blockchain

 and affiliated industries and technologies.

-Work both individually and as a team member in order to develop and deliver secure
+* Work both individually and as a team member in order to develop and deliver secure

 software artifacts of high quality.

-Develop communication skills, negotiation skills, work ethic and discipline, and leadership.Learn how to support and advance professional and organizational goals.
+* Develop communication skills, negotiation skills, work ethic and discipline, and leadership.
+* Learn how to support and advance professional and organizational goals.

 ## Key Competences and Practices